fourkitchens/dca2013/_posts/0003-03-03-writing-digital-marketing-plan-1.md

 ---
 layout: session
 category: session
-permalink: /sessions/writing-digital-marketing-plan-1/
+permalink: /sessions/writing-digital-marketing-plan/
 published: true
 accepted: true

-title: Writing a Digital Marketing Plan Pt 1
+title: Writing a Digital Marketing Plan
 summary: Do you have a Digital Marketing Plan?
 You should!
 Come to this session to get started and to receive a free template.
 presenters: Kylon Gustin
 track: Business